-The Wake Up! program is funded by a grant from the Arizona Governor's Office of Highway Safety
+The Wake Up! program is funded in part by grants from the Arizona Governor's Office of Highway Safety and Union Pacific Community Ties.

 This alcohol and drug education program is designed for young people aged 12-22.
 The program addresses behaviors and attitudes towards drugs and alcohol by exposing youth to real-life consequences of impaired decision making.
 Participants will have the opportunity to reflect on their beliefs about alcohol and drug use, and its effects on their lives: themselves, family, friends, and community.